tel: +48 22 499 98 98

 • Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Furthermore, small elements of these devices are able to complicate diagnosis in case of swallowing.
+• Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Additionally, tiny parts of these devices have the potential to be problematic in medical diagnosis after entering the body.

 Please review the information on how to handle neodymium magnets and avoid significant harm to your body, as well as prevent unintentional disruption to the magnets.